-Also, Andrew Ng has several excellent coursera videos on error backpropagation.
+Also, Andrew Ng has several excellent coursera videos on error backpropagation, which are also accessible via youtube.

 Backprop simulation example: XOR

 With appropriate weights, 2 weight layers with 3 hidden units can solve the XOR problem.
 But this is still a tough problem to learn, mainly because it requires that two very different inputs map to the same output.
 See the supplementary material for a Mathematica demo that learns the weights for solving the XOR problem.